webdiscus/webpack-remove-empty-scripts/README.md

 > **Warning**
 >
-> This plugin is the `Emergency Crutch` 🩼 for the [mini-css-extract-plugin issue](https://github.com/webpack-contrib/mini-css-extract-plugin/issues/151).\
+> This plugin is the `Crutch` 🩼 for the [mini-css-extract-plugin issue](https://github.com/webpack-contrib/mini-css-extract-plugin/issues/151).\
 > The `mini-css-extract-plugin` extract CSS, but not eliminate a generated empty JS file.
 >